PragatiGupta0208/Bite-And-Delight/README.md

 ---

 #Usage
-- Navigate through the menu categories
+Navigate through the menu categories

-- Use filters to find your favorite dishes
+Use filters to find your favorite dishes

-- Place an order via the order form
+Place an order via the order form

-- Interact with the chatbot for assistance and recommendations
+Interact with the chatbot for assistance and recommendations

 #Future Enhancements

--Build and integrate a custom chatbot to replace Dialogflow -Add user authentication and order history
+Build and integrate a custom chatbot to replace Dialogflow

+Add user authentication and order history

--Implement payment gateway integration
+Implement payment gateway integration

--Optimize for mobile devices
+Optimize for mobile devices

--Enhance UI/UX with more animations and accessibility features
+Enhance UI/UX with more animations and accessibility features

 ---